tlwilliams895/gis-devops/docs/_sources/studios/aws-EC2-basics/index.rst.txt

 * Using the Public DNS you noted before and your \*.pem file, access your AWS instance:::

-  $ ssh -i ~/.ssh/name-of-pem.pem ubuntu@PUBLID-DNS-OF-SERVER-HERE
+  $ ssh -i ~/.ssh/name-of-pem.pem ubuntu@PUBLIC-DNS-OF-SERVER

 .. note::